ICGC-TCGA-PanCancer/central-decider-client/README.md

 REQUIRED
     --gnos-repo[=][ ]<gnos_repo>
-        This is the URL for the repo you would like to pull information from
+        This is the URL for the repo you would like to pull information from if you are performing variant calling.
+If alignment this being performed,this flag will be used to specify the repo that the workflow will be uploading to.
+For these alignments the gnos repo will be determined based on where the unaligned bams are.

     --template-file[=][ ]<file>
-        The template that should be use for generating the ini files
+        The template that should be use for generating the ini files.
+This template should be prepopulated with values that are custom to the environment that will be running the workflows.
+Values custom to the sample or donor will be pulled from the central decider and will be injected into the template and printed to file.

     --workflow-name[=][ ]<worklflow-name>
-        This is the name as it would appear in the metadata and in SeqWare for the workflow you would like to schedule donors for.
+        This is the name as it would appear in the metadata and in SeqWare for the workflow you would like to schedule donors / samples.
+The different workflows that the decider generates workflows for are: Workflow_Bundle_BWA (alignments), SangerPancancerCgpCnIndelSnvStr (Sanger), DEWrapperWorkflow (German), DKFZWorkflow (German), EMBLWorkflow (German).
+If you used the DEWrapperWorkflow the ini's will be generated for donors that have not had either the DKFW or the EBML workflows completed for them.
+For the rest they are of one to one corespondence.

     --password[=][ ]<password>
-        This will be provided to you by OICR
+        This will be provided to you by OICR.
+Without it you will not be able to query the central decider.

 OPTIONAL
     --whitelist[=][ ]<whitelist-file>
-        The path to the whitelist the ini files will be generated for
+        The path to the whitelist file that specifies the donors that client should generate workflow INIs for.

     --donors[=][]<number-of-donors>
         This will generate a list of n ini files that are needing to be processed --test
         With this parameter specified it will query the central database but the central database will not record the samples as scheduled.
+Not necessary when specifying to use white lists.
     --force
         This option make it so that INI files will be generated regardless of whether or not they have been run before.